Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: The rate of flares from the population of merged magnetars

 \section{The rate of flares from the population of merged magnetars}

-Define the magnetar flare number density distribution from a single merged-magnetar as: $n(\tau, E)$, where $\tau$ is the age of the magnetar, and $E$ is the energy release during the flare.
+Define the magnetar flare energy differential number density distribution from a single merged-magnetar as: $n(E)$, where $E$ is the energy release during the flare.
 The total number of flares above some certain energy limit ($E_{\rm limit}$) during the life time of the magnetar is:

 and the total energy released is:

 which should be less than the total energy stored in the magnetosphere.

 Now the rate of bursts from all merged-magnetars in the local Universe within a sphere shell of radius from $D$ to $D+dD$, in the energy range from $E$ to $E+dE$ is: